hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

 Though limited in storage capacity, ``$VSC_SCRATCH_NODE`` has the advantage that no network traffic is involved.
 The contents of this temporary storage location are always removed when the job ends.
-Results therefore need to be copied elsewhere if needed.
+Therefore, results need to be copied elsewhere if needed.